 Pro help: Concerned about an audit?
 They’ll help you out, but you’ll have to pay $45 for the “Max Assist and Defend” add-on before you file.

-Its “More Zero” package is pitched to new filers, those with simple tax returns, and homeowners.
+Its “More Zero” package aims at new filers, those with simple returns, and homeowners.
 The base of the paid options promises to get the most deductions, but if you are a freelancer, contractor, investor, or rental property owner, H&R directs you to the next level.
-Those who are self-employed or small business owners (or Uber drivers) are covered by the $75 option.
+The $75 option covers those who are self-employed or small business owners (or Uber drivers).

 According to MoneyCrashers, H&R Block’s Free and Basic plans can handle more complicated items than their TurboTax counterparts, making them a better deal.
 On the downside, the same reviewer found H&R Block’s software slightly more tedious: Once you begin, you can’t skip over sections that aren’t relevant to your tax situation.
 You must answer all the questions to move on to the next section.

 Pro help: For a price that scales up with each package starting at $49.99, you can have a tax pro review your return, checking it for accuracy and maximized results.
-In-person advice and information is free if you’re audited.
+In-person advice and information are free if you undergo an audit.